 Metastatic cancer in the bone can cause bone pain.
-It also makes your bones weaker with a risk of fractures.
-Bisphosphonates and monoclonal antibodies can help to relieve bone pain as well as help strengthen them and reduce the risk of fractures.
-See page 62 for more information.
+It also makes your bones weaker, with a risk of fractures.
+Bisphosphonates and monoclonal antibodies can help to relieve bone pain and help to strengthen bones and reduce the risk of fractures.
+See page 77 for more information.